danieltslee/SpeedTreeFbxImporter/README.md

 ![This is an image](images/pythonPanelDropDown.png)
 ## Notes
-Importing SpeedTree fbxs automatically creates and assigns primitive groups according to material.
-Do not change name of the group nodes and group names.
+SpeedTree fbxs automatically assigns primitive groups according to material.
+*Do not change name of the group nodes and group names.
 Do not change the name of texture files.
-They match the group names by default.
+If materials are not rendering, consider reimporting.*
 ## Task List
 - [ ] Make compatible with assets other than fbx
 - [ ] Make compatible with versions before Houdini 19.0